 Swift is a powerful formula designed with ingredients shown to support mobility, promote the regeneration and strengthening of cartilage, while acting as a natural anti-inflammatory for joints.

 SERVING: One month supply powdered supplement.
-Give once daily.
+1/2tsp daily for small, 1tsp for medium, 1.5tsp for large.
 For optimal results, Swift should be taken daily for at least 6-8 weeks.

 (S) 1.38oz, (M) 2.76oz, (L) 4.14oz